Current Exhibition

 • to

 A contemporary painting perspective.
-A unique opportunity to view contemporary and historic works where observation and personal processes are used to explore visual appearances.
-Translating what is seen onto a flat surface is complex.…
+Unique opportunity to view contemporary and historic works where observation and personal processes are used to explore visual appearances.
+Translating what is seen onto a flat surface is complex.
+The…

 • to